kylebshr/courrier/README.md

-# en360-email-landing
+# Courrier
-Website for English 360 assignment
+Email landing page and sign up for English 360 assignment.